 That being said, like most illicit and prescription opioids, butorphanol does have a potential for abuse, albeit one that is lower than more well-known narcotics.
 Regardless, it is crucial to address any drug abuse, especially that involving opioids.

 Sebring Drug Treatment That Can Help

 Abusing an opioid or prescription medication is a very slippery slope that can easily lead to a slew of physical and emotional consequences.
-Luckily, Banyan’s opioid rehab centers in Sebring, FL, have the resources to help people from many different walks of life.
-Patients can also access an effective opioid detox program that is designed to help them navigate withdrawal symptoms safely.
+Luckily, Banyan’s drug rehab in Sebring, FL, offers the resources to help people from many different walks of life regain their health and sobriety.
+Patients receiving care at select Banyan addiction treatment centers in Florida can also access an effective opioid detox program that is designed to help them navigate withdrawal symptoms safely.